Dirac231/EXP101/LINUX/LESSON_1/EXERCISES.md

   - You can delete a breakpoint by id with `d [id]`
 - Run the binary supplying an input with `r [your_input]`, do you hit the breakpoint?
   - Advance by one instruction with the `nexti` command, then continue the execution with `c`
   - Do the same, but supply an input longer than 25, what happens after `nexti`?
+Why?